ANTONELLA PETRUZZELLA

 Hi, thanks for stopping by.

-My name is Antonella Petruzzella.
-I'm an aquatic ecologist.
-This is my personal website where you can get to know a bit about me, my research trajectory and interests, and my work.
+My name is Antonella Petruzzella, and I'm an aquatic ecologist.
+This is my personal website, where you can learn more about me, my research trajectory, and my interests.

-For my PhD, I moved to the Netherlands to work under the supervision of Prof. dr. Liesbeth S. Bakker, Dr Casper H. A. van Leeuwen and Prof. dr. Ellen van Donk at the Netherlands Institute of Ecology (NIOO-KNAW).
+For my PhD, I moved to the Netherlands to work at the Netherlands Institute of Ecology (NIOO-KNAW).
 My doctoral research focused on improving our understanding of the biotic mechanisms (e.g. competition and herbivory) underlying the establishment success of alien aquatic plants in tropical and temperate ecosystems.
-Most of the invasion ecology theory was developed in terrestrial systems, whereas only few studies explored the topic in freshwater ecosystems.
-Thus, my research was pioneering in its testing of several plant invasion ecology hypotheses in freshwater systems.
+Much of invasion ecology theory has been developed in terrestrial systems, with relatively few studies addressing freshwater ecosystems.
+My research contributed to filling this gap by testing key invasion ecology hypotheses in freshwater systems.

-I also love to travel, go camping, rock climbing, hiking, running, mountain biking, cooking and so on...
-In love with life, science, aquatic plants and beer.
+I also love travelling, camping, rock climbing, hiking, running, mountain biking, cooking, and so on...